Skip to main content

 builder store_ref(builder b, cell c) asm(c b) "STREF";

-Stores a reference to cell c into builder b.
+Stores a reference to cell c in builder b.

 store_uint